Toktom/toktom/README.md

 ## I'm a programmer and a gamer

 - ⚡ I am enthusiastic to learn new programming languages.
 Lately I've been learning Julia, Lua and C++.
+- :book: In general I like to learn new things (languages and skills with the most diverse softwares).
-- :heart: Fun fact: I love Runescape
+- :heart: Fun fact: I love Runescape.

 ## Knowledge: